apache/causeway-site/content/reference/services/command-context.md

     isis.services.command.actions=all

-For some applications it may be required only to record (as commands) only those actions that update objects; in other words queries and searches can be ignored.
+For some applications it may be required to record (as commands) only those actions that update objects; in other words queries and searches can be ignored.
 Put another way, only actions annotated (with [@ActionSemantics](../recognized-annotations/ActionSemantics.html)) as IDEMPOTENT or NON_IDEMPOTENT should be treated as commands.
 In this case, use:

     isis.services.command.actions=ignoreQueryOnly